MohamedBenomar/EEG_Biometrics/README.md

 Python module with different Deep Learning Classifiers models for EEG biometrics

-This module requires "keras" and "tensorflow"
+This module requires 'keras' and 'tensorflow'

 ## ClassifierEEG